Tips for executing agreements electronically

 · The signer must have the authority to execute and deliver the agreement on the customer’s behalf.

-When you are making an agreement with an individual, it’s relatively easy to confirm that the person had the authority to enter into the agreement.
+When you are making an agreement with an individual, it’s relatively easy to confirm that the person has the authority to enter into the agreement.

-However, when you’re making an agreement with another business, it can be a little dicey.
+However, when you’re making an agreement with another business, it demands authentication.
 In such a situation, when someone on the other side clicks the “I agree” button, it might be unclear who actually did the clicking.
 Further, it might be unclear whether the e-signer is authorized to make the agreement on the part of the other business in the first place.

-To protect yourself and end up with a legally executed agreement, make sure that the agreement is e-signed by someone who is authorized to do so and that the signer is truly agreeing to enter into the terms contained in the contract.
-Either include procedures to confirm the identity of the person clicking “I agree” or use a third-party service to authenticate that person’s identity.
+To protect yourself and end up with a legally enforcable agreement, make sure that the agreement is e-signed by someone who is authorized to do so and that the signer is truly agreeing to enter into the terms contained in the contract.
+Include procedures to confirm the identity of the person clicking “I agree”.

 Contact us on all of your business’s legal needs to see if we can be of help.
 No charges for these inquires, of course.